 Deciding where to go to college is a huge decision, and you may find yourself having a difficult time making that final choice.
-To help you ease the burden of that decision, here are some stories from real students about why they chose to attend their colleges.
+To help you ease the burden of that decision or at least make you take your mind off your own situation for a little while, here are some stories from real students about why they chose to attend their colleges.

 Sojas got into his dream school of Brown University.
 Here’s a look at some of the amazing statistics that helped him get accepted to the school and what all that means to him.